oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 Note: If snapName not passed, all the snapshots of the volume are activated

-#### VDSM verbs for stopping the snapshots
+#### VDSM verbs for deactivating the snapshots

-*   <big>glusterVolumeSnapshotStop</big> - stops the given snapshot
+*   <big>glusterVolumeSnapshotDeactivate</big> - deactivates the given snapshot
     -   Input
         -   volumeName
         -   [snapName]
     -   Output
         -   Success/Failure

-Note: If snapName is not passed, all the snaps of the volume are stopped
+Note: If snapName is not passed, all the snaps of the volume are deactivated

 ### REST APIs